hammerheim-game/hammerheim-rules/7-equipment.md

 __Strength:__ As user

-__Special Rules:__ +1 Enemy Armor Save, Parry
+__Special Rules:__ +1 Enemy Armour Save, Parry

-+1 Enemy Armor Save: Star-blades are not the best weapons to use for penetrating an enemy model’s armor.
-An enemy wounded by a Star-blade gains a +1 bonus to his armor save, and a 6+ armor save if he has none normally.
++1 Enemy Armour Save: Star-blades are not the best weapons to use for penetrating an enemy model’s armour.
+An enemy wounded by a Star-blade gains a +1 bonus to his armour save, and a 6+ armour save if he has none normally.
 Parry: Star-blade offers an excellent balance of defence and offence.
 A model armed with a Star-blade may parry the first successful blow of any combat on a 4+.
 The model has